 - Mixer panel : making mixing from within score more straightforward.

-- WebAssembly support : experiments have been made a few years ago – most of the score engine and user interface builds for WebAssembly, but execution does not work yet in a web page.
+- WebAssembly support : experiments have been made a few years ago – most of the score engine and user interface builds for WebAssembly, but not every process works yet.

 - Better support for sequences.